openhab/website/blog/2023-07-23-openhab-4-0-release.md

 <p align="center"><img style="max-width: 80%;" src="/uploads/2023-07-23-openhab-4-0-release/blockly4.0.png"/></p>

-Lot's has happened since openHAB 3, in particular promoting all blocks to the new and latest JavaScript Engine that comes with openHAB 4.
+A lot has happened since openHAB 3, particularly with the promotion of all blocks to the new and latest JavaScript engine that comes with openHAB 4.
-Not only does that generate even more cleaner code, it also allows to implement many more feature that would have been hard to provide.
+Not only does that generate even more cleaner code, but it also allows the implementation of many more features that would have been hard to provide.
 Therefore, all blocks have been rewritten for openHAB 4 to support the new JavaScript engine.

 **How the 🦏 found the holy Graal - The new code generation**